xbeat/Machine-Learning/README.md

 Telegram is a popular messaging platform that allows users to interact with bots, which are essentially automated programs that can perform various tasks.
 Python, with its simplicity and extensive libraries, is an excellent choice for creating Telegram bots.
 In this slideshow, we'll explore the process of building a Telegram bot using Python.

+## Lipschitz Constant in Neural Networks

+Introduction to Lipschitz Constant

+The Lipschitz constant is a measure of how fast a function can change.
+It's crucial in deep learning for ensuring stability and convergence.
+This slideshow explores the Lipschitz constant in various neural network components.

 ## Building Simple Neural Networks with TensorFlow

 Building Simple Neural Networks with TensorFlow